Here are my first impressions and interesting things I noticed about South Korea!

 (Below, a “conversation” I had with a guy on Tinder.
-I matched with him because I wanted to see “You matched with You,” after this he messaged me again and was being a dick so I never responded back)
+I matched with him because I wanted to see “You matched with You”)

 - The Humidity – Korea in summer = death by humidity and heat.
 I have very thick, long hair and within an hour, my hair completely frizzed out and was twice its normal size.
 Keeping your hair up and away from your face in braids (or buns if you have less hair than me) is a must.

 - Mosquitos – they will kill you.
 Stay out late during the summer without bug spray and you will wake up with seven different bites from that night.
 You will also get bitten on the face, as I was 5 times.

-- Skincare – if you’re already familiar with Korea, you will already know that South Korea is obsessed with skincare.
+- Skincare – if you’re already familiar with Korea, you will know that South Korea is obsessed with skincare.
 Having clean, dewy, white skin in Korea is desired above all else and Koreans will go to great lengths to achieve this.
 There are dozens of little shops littered around every block where you can buy relatively cheap products.
 Skinfood, the Face Shop, Etude House, and Tony Moly are some such places that are popular for skincare products.
+Important! – For those who do not want skin whitening in their products, be sure to mention that to clerks or to scan labels carefully.

 (Below, my haul of presents for people from Korea.
 Notice how skincare is a huge chunk of that)

 - The Subway – best subway system I’ve ever been on.
 Very clean and easy to get around and understand, even if you don’t know Hangul (the Korean alphabet).

 - Volume – going to Korea made me realize how loud Americans generally are.
 We were constantly shushed on public transportation.
 Young Koreans are taught to be quiet and respectful of their volume from a young age, however once you become a ajumma (older Korean lady) this doesn’t seem to apply anymore.